QuantEcon/lecture-source-py/source/rst/arellano.rst

    * consequences of defaulting now for future net output and future borrowing and lending opportunities

 #.
-The interest rate on the government's debt includes a risk-premium sufficient to make foreign creditors expect on average to earn the constant risk-free international interest rate
+The interest rate on the government's debt includes a risk-premium sufficient to make foreign creditors expect on average to earn the constant risk-free international interest rate.

 To express these ideas more precisely, consider first the choices of the